 The ROC scores discussed in the previous section give information on the ability of the forecast system to detect the occurrence of a seasonal climate 'event'.
 Reliability diagrams provide additional information; they measure how closely the forecast probabilities of an event (e.g. European spring temperatures in the upper tercile category) correspond to the actual chance of observing the event.

-Reliability diagrams for temperature and precipitation forecasts have been prepared (see verification pages) for each geographical forecast region and for each class of event predicted (e.g. tercile or quintile categories).
+Reliability diagrams for temperature and precipitation forecasts have been prepared (see Global long-range model probability skill maps) for each geographical forecast region and for each class of event predicted (e.g. tercile or quintile categories).

 The above figure shows, for illustration, a typical reliability diagram.
 This is a realistic example, but not drawn from any current prediction system.
 The example illustrates verification of a set of forecasts (here, forecasts over a 16-year period), over a region (here, North America).
 The sample of forecasts included corresponds to all model grid-points over the region, over the verification period selected.

 The reliability diagram groups the forecasts into bins according to the issued probability (horizontal axis).
 The frequency with which the event was observed to occur for this sub-group of forecasts is then plotted against the vertical axis.
 For perfect reliability the forecast probability and the frequency of occurrence should be equal, and the plotted points should lie on the diagonal (solid line in the figure).
 Thus, for example, when the forecast states an event will occur with a probability of 25% then for perfect reliability, the event should occur on 25% of occasions on which the statement is made.